danielpolov/simplewayshot/README.md

 # Description
 Simple bash script to take screenshots in wayland.
+Allows for you to choose to screenshot the entire screen(if using multple screens, it will prompt you to choose for one) or a region of the screen.

   > ***Note:*** This is been tested in Arch based distros.